whiteyunjie/ROAM/README.md

 results_dir=RESULT_DIRECTORY #directory to save final results ...
 ```
+**About 'data_root_dir'**: Please note that codes for model training and feature extraction aren't executed under the same
+ root directory.
+Feature extraction is in `data_prepare`, and training is in `ROAM`.
+Therefore, providing the relative path
+ to the original extracted feature (FEAT_DIRECTORY) would cause an error.
+You can either use absolute paths or prepend ../data_prepare to the path.
+ For example, we set `FEAT_DIRECTORY=./example`, then `data_root_dir` should be `../data_prepare/example`.

 You can define your own task in `./ROAM/parse_config.py`.
 Here is an example of task in our experiments:
 ```python